 Panorama is delighted to announce our first print edition, in partnership with Panorama Publishing, our print nonprofit.
 Our first volume will be one of a series, emphasizing encouraging travel literature in certain areas of the world.
 Welcome to our Voices series, which will begin with Voices of East Africa.

 This volume will be a carefully curated anthology, available on Amazon, as well as at select booksellers worldwide.
-Issue launches live from East Africa at a series of events and readings beginning in January 2019.
+Issue launches live from East Africa at a series of events and readings beginning in Spring 2019.

 The issue will be in partnership with numerous literary and arts organizations that support East Africa, and will be led by Print Editor, Ellie Cobb, alongside Issue Senior Editor, Richard Oduor Oduku, as well as members of the core editorial team of Panorama.